 A bar fridge and/or wine fridge is always a great idea to enhance the functionality of your outdoor kitchen.

 Bring your space to life by changing up the décor.
 Add some large garden umbrellas or hang pot plants from the pergola.

-Coloured bar stools
+38. Have coloured bar stools

 And if you’re keen on adding some warmth to your backyard, here are a bunch of other fire pit ideas.

 Make evenings more magical with lighting in your outdoor kitchen.
 Hang lanterns from trees, add cascades of fairy lights, or wrap outdoor Edison bulb lights around a pergola roof.